They may support Uinta Basin Railway, but at least Garfield County commissioners want oil trains to go slower

 The letter specifically acknowledges county support for New Castle to enroll state and federal officials in “a quest to improve rail safety through town.”
 This includes reducing freight and passenger train speeds.

 “I don’t think you’ll find anybody in Garfield County, per se, that is going to be against this movement,” Samson said.
-“The big mountain to climb will be the railroad.
+“The big mountain to climb will be the railroad.”

 “I think it’s a reasonable request.
 I just hope they see it that way and will be willing to work with you on it.”